pieterderycke/UpnpStaticPortMappingBehavior/README.md

 #UpnpStaticPortMappingBehavior for WCF

 This is a WCF service behavior that allows to map an incomming port on the router to the port used by the WCF service.
-It can be used by by WCF services hosted behind a NAT router supporting UPNP.
+It can be used by any WCF services hosted behind a NAT router supporting UPNP.

 It can be applied to a WCF service in two ways:
 *   In Code